-chimes do not sound during the procedure.

-2. Put the key in the ignition.

-3. Turn the key from the 2 (OFF) position to the 3 (ON) position.

-4. Cycle four times rapidly (within six seconds) between the 2 (OFF) and the 3 (ON) position.
-Note: The fourth turn must end in the 2 (OFF) position.

-5. Within 20 seconds press any button on the remote entry transmitter.
-Note: If more than 20 seconds have passed you will need to start the procedure over again.

-6. Repeat Step 5 to program each additional remote entry transmitter.

-7. Turn the ignition to the 2 (OFF) position after you have finished programming all of the remote entry transmitters.
+- 1. Close all doors and fasten the driver's seat belt to ensure conflicting chimes do not sound during the procedure. - 2.
+Put the key in the ignition. - 3.
+Turn the key from the 2 (OFF) position to the 3 (ON) position. - 4.
+Cycle four times rapidly (within six seconds) between the 2 (OFF) and the 3 (ON) position.
+Note: The fourth turn must end in the 2 (OFF) position. - 5.
+Within 20 seconds press any button on the remote entry transmitter.
+Note: If more than 20 seconds have passed you will need to start the procedure over again. - 6.
+Repeat Step 5 to program each additional remote entry transmitter. - 7.
+Turn the ignition to the 3 (RUN) position after you have finished programming all remote entry transmitters to exit programming mode.

-SECURILOCK[®] PASSIVE ANTI-THEFT SYSTEM
+SECURILOCK® PASSIVE ANTI-THEFT SYSTEM

-SecuriLock[®] passive anti-theft system is an engine immobilization system.
-This system is designed to prevent the engine from being started unless a coded key programmed to your vehicle is used.
+SecuriLock® passive anti-theft system is an engine immobilization system.
+This system is designed to help prevent the engine from being started unless a coded key programmed to your vehicle is used.
 The use of the wrong type of coded key may lead to a "no-start" condition.

-Your vehicle comes with two coded keys; additional coded keys may be purchased from your dealer.
-The dealer can program your spare keys to your vehicle or you can program the keys yourself.
+Your vehicle comes with two coded keys; additional coded keys may be purchased from your authorized dealer.
+The authorized dealer can program your spare keys to your vehicle or you can program the keys yourself.
 Refer to Programming spare keys for instructions on how to program the coded key.

-Note: The SecuriLock[®] passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
+Note: The SecuriLock passive anti-theft system is not compatible with non-Ford aftermarket remote start systems.
 Use of these systems may result in vehicle starting problems and a loss of security protection.